WorldHealthOrganization/GoDataSource-Installers/README.md

 If any of the folders is missing from the project structure, you may have missed a step.
 It may be a good idea to take a look one more time at the steps above.

-Create a Webstorm NodeJS configuration with the following settings:

-    Node interpreter: ./node_modules/.bin/electron
-    Javascript file: main.js
-    Environment variables:
-        ARCH - x64 - will install 64-bit
-        MONGO_PLATFORM - win (for Windows), darwin (for Mac), deb (for Debian), linux (for Linux), rhel (for RHEL) or ubuntu (for Ubuntu)
-        NODE_PLATFORM - win (for Windows), darwin (for Mac), linux (for Linux, Debian, RHEL, Ubuntu) OSVERSION - default (when no OS version is specified) or the OS version (5.5, 6 and 7 for Red Hat and 14 and 16 for Ubuntu)
-        NODE_ENV=development
-Note: the above configuration does not work as a `npm` script.
-For some reason, NODE_ENV is undefined when running the configuration from a `npm` script.

-Run the Webstorm configuration.

 ### 3. Build installers

 Check the `package.json` files for building installers.
 The file contains scripts for packaging `(pack:*)` and distribution `(dist:*)`.